Special situations

 - Formal public announcements are required at the start and end of streamlined or standard competitions.

-- Synopses must be published for 8(a) set-asides, including NAICS code and eligibility details.
+- Synopses must be published for 8(a) competitions, including specific eligibility and NAICS code information.

 - Consolidation/Bundling Notifications

-- Agencies must notify the public of consolidated or bundled requirements and are encouraged to provide rationale.
+- Agencies must notify the public of consolidated or bundled requirements per FAR 7.107-5.

-- Solicitations for small business construction contracts must include information on definitization of equitable adjustments for change orders.
+- Notices must include information on timely definitization of equitable adjustments for small business construction contracts.

 Responsibilities

-- Contracting Officers: Must ensure timely and accurate publication of required notices, include all mandated information, and follow specific procedures for each special situation.
+- Contracting Officers: Must ensure timely and accurate publication of required notices, include all mandated information, and consider responses from potential sources.

-- Contractors: Should monitor the GPE and other public sources for relevant notices and respond promptly to opportunities or requests for information.
+- Contractors: Should monitor the GPE and Federal Register for relevant notices and respond promptly to opportunities.

 Practical Implications